ACLU asks Vermont Gov. Scott to stop blocking online critics

 Associated Press

 MONTPELIER, Vt.
-(AP) - The American Civil Liberty Union's Vermont chapter asked Republic Gov. Phil Scott Wednesday to stop deleting critical posts and blocking constituents on Facebook.
+(AP) - The Vermont chapter of the American Civil Liberties Union asked Republic Gov. Phil Scott on Wednesday to stop deleting critical posts and blocking constituents on Facebook.
 Scott's office said it is simply trying to maintain a civil dialogue on social media.

 "The governor's censorship of constituents' political views violates their free speech rights, undermines public trust of government and offends our democratic values of robust and open debate," said Jay Diaz, staff attorney with the ACLU of Vermont.